Product Care

 The majority of wood products need to be immersed in water prior to use.
 This is mostly to prevent unwanted odors and tastes being imparted into the wood, which can be highly absorbent.
 A quick rinse under the faucet will do in most cases.
 And the excess water can be wiped off with your hand or with a towel.
 Tawashi, a palm fiber scrubbing brush used for kitchen cleaning, is recommended for cleaning wood products.

-Steamers or Seiros
+Steamers and Seiros

-• Before using for the first time, it's recommended to steam the empty basket for 10-minutes to prepare for use.
+- Before using for the first time, it's recommended to steam the empty basket for 10-minutes to prepare for use.

-• Before each use, always briefly immerse the steamer base and lid in water.
+- Before each use, always briefly immerse the steamer base and lid in water.
 This prevents the wood from burning, warping or cracking.

-• Wood is not dishwasher safe, and this includes all steamers.
+- Wood is not dishwasher safe, and this includes all steamers.
 Excessive detergent or soap may damage the natural oils of the wood.
 The best way to clean a steaming basket is with a Tawashi Brush.

-• Avoid putting away wet.
+- Avoid putting away wet.
 Hand drying with a towel generally works well.

-• Avoid storing in damp, humid or excessively hot areas.
+- Avoid storing in damp, humid or excessively hot areas.
 Also, avoid keeping in direct sunlight.

-• These products are handmade, so there may be slight variations in appearance and size, which may include scratches that occur in the manufacturing process.
+- These products are handmade, so there may be slight variations in appearance and size, which may include scratches that occur in the manufacturing process.

-Cutting boards or Manaita
+Cutting boards and Manaita

 Cutting boards or Manaita should be immersed in water prior to use.
 Never soak cutting boards in water as this may cause warping.
 Depending on your cutting style, the board may develop gouges or marks from the knife.
 This is normal, but keep in mind deep gouges may be hard to thoroughly clean.
 If this happens, I recommend a high-grit sandpaper to remove damage.
 Push cutting generally works very well.
 When cleaning Hinoki cutting boards, hot water and a mild detergent works well.
 But keep in mind that too much soap or detergent may damage the surface and/or natural oils of the wood.
 Hand drying with a towel and air drying in the open are recommended.

-Rice chests or Ohitsu
+Rice chests and Ohitsu

 Rice chests or Ohitsu should be thoroughly immersed in water.
 This may need to be done repeatedly to ensure the prepared rice does not stick to the rice chest.
 When used properly, the results of the Ohitsu are great.
 Placing prepared rice in the Ohitsu gives it a glossy shine and regulates the moisture very well.
 Hand wash with a mild detergent and allow to completely dry before storing away.